sutex/lcdmiscellany/README.md

  UPDATE  July 2017

-This is the LCDmisc I'm using now, https://www.dropbox.com/s/aw93h6m69r7ujxm/LCDMICS.7z?dl=0 this version, is for the X3 universe...
-Litcube's Universe mod.
-Its the full LCD version with X3
+This is the LCDmisc I'm using now, On this site https://forum.egosoft.com/viewtopic.php?t=320774&postdays=0&postorder=asc&start=0 The Dev made with the X3 game inmind.
+A full LCDMISC version with X3

-On this site https://forum.egosoft.com/viewtopic.php?t=320774&postdays=0&postorder=asc&start=0 is the original Dev who made the X3  verisons.

 G19 keyboard with build in LCD screen was the best Idea Logitech ever had ..